Why Companies Should Embrace Remote Work in 2023

-Drawing from a comprehensive analysis of the available research on remote work (last updated March 2020), we can see some interesting statistics:
+Drawing from a comprehensive analysis of the available research on remote work (last updated April 2022), we can see some interesting statistics:

-- Remote work has grown 173% since 2005
+- Remote work has grown 159% since 2009

 - More than a third of workers would take a pay cut of up to 5% in exchange for the option to work remotely at least some of the time; a quarter would take a 10% pay cut; 20% would take an even greater cut

-Many companies regardless of size are now embracing a remote-first methodology, especially in the tech sector:
+Many companies, regardless of size, are now embracing a remote-first methodology, especially in the tech sector:

-Remote Work Productivity and Trust
+Remote Work: Productivity and Trust